GokulALT/ollamaChatWrapper/README.md

-# Ollama Chat Studio - Chat with Local LLMs
+# Chat Studio - Chat with Local LLMs

 This is a Next.js application built with Firebase Studio that allows you to chat with large language models (LLMs) hosted by a local Ollama server.
 It features a clean user interface built with ShadCN UI components and Tailwind CSS.

 ## Features

-*   **Chat Interface**: Engage in conversations with your selected Ollama model.
+*   **Chat Interface**: Engage in conversations with your selected local LLM.
 *   **Model Selection**: Dynamically lists and allows you to choose from available models on your Ollama server.
 *   **New Chat Session**: Easily clear the current conversation and start a new one.
 *   **Ollama Server Status**: Displays the connectivity status to your local Ollama server, along with (simulated) CPU and RAM usage.